skedastik/vscode-ty-levels/README.md

 ##### `Add Etags`

-Add etags to selected solids (Walls, Ramps, WallDoors etc.).
+Add etags to selection.
 Existing etags are unchanged.
 The entire document is affected if nothing is selected.

 ##### `Remove Etags`